CLLCTVE-Tech/CLLCTVE-Backend/README.md

 * GCP Analyitcs view ID.
 * jwt Private key for authentication purposes.

+Make sure a keyfile.json file has also been downloaded for Storage and Analytics in order to access GCP features.

+A sample getstream.js file has been provided as well.
+Rename to getsream.js and populate script with api keys and so on.

 ## Running the tests

 In order to run tests, you will need to start the server and have postman set up.